First Visited: 21st November 1998

 Location: Nottingham, Nottinghamshire

-My seventy-ninth stadium of 2011 was on Saturday 26th November 2011 at Meadow Lane in Nottingham, Nottinghamshire.
+My next ground of 2011 was on Saturday 26th November at Meadow Lane in Nottingham, Nottinghamshire.
 The match was Notts County vs. Scunthorpe United in Football League One.

 Meadow Lane is just over half a mile from Nottingham railway station and sits by the River Trent just to the south of the city centre.
 The ground has been home to Notts County since 1910.